visualization

 Traders use options for three primary reasons:

-• Speculation — Speculators often do not take positions in the underlying stock.
+• Speculation — Speculators can involve taking a position in an asset or derivative based on the expectation that its price will move in a favorable direction.
 Investors can buy a call and hope the underlying asset rises or they can sell a call and hope the asset price drops.
 Either way, the investor is taking a risk and could lose their investment, or more in the case of naked short calls.

-• Hedging — Short sellers of stock may sometimes buy call options to hedge their stock positions against unexpected price movements.
+• Hedging — Short sellers of stock may sometimes buy call options with the goal of helping reduce risk associated with an existing investment or position.

 • Generate Income — Covered short calls help to generate extra income in a portfolio.
 The seller sells a call that is out-of-the-money, collects the premium, and hopes the stock doesn’t rise to that strike price.
 However, the investor can also choose a strike that they would be happy to sell at such that, if the stock rises and the option is exercised, they are happy to sell their shares.